By Joseph Andrew Lee

 In the same proclamation, Truman called upon fellow citizens to “display the flag of the United States at their homes on Armed Forces Day and to participate in exercises expressive of our recognition of the skill, gallantry, and uncompromising devotion to duty characteristic of the Armed Forces in the carrying out of their missions.”

-One exercise expressive of that recognition is volunteering or donating to the USO, one of the few congressionally-chartered, nonprofit organizations committed to serving active-duty military and their families.
+One exercise expressive of that recognition is volunteering with or donating to the USO, one of the few congressionally-chartered, nonprofit organizations committed to serving active-duty military and their families.

 When was the first Armed Forces Day?